CouncilofLorien/counciloflorien.github.io/docs/cards/W/weigh-all-things-to-a-nicety.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Bring one resource or character (including your Ringwraith) from your sideboard or discard pile into your play deck and shuffle.
+> > Bring one resource or character (including a Ringwraith) from your sideboard or discard pile into your play deck and shuffle.
 > >
 > > {: .fs-3 }
 > > _“But it was no orc-chieftain or brigand that led the assault upon Gondor."_ ***---&#65279;LotRI***